tanjamie/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/2_Intro_to_terra_concepts_n_GCP_prereq.md

 ## Pre-Requisites
 ### Install Terraform Client
 Download zip from [here](https://www.terraform.io/downloads).
-Unzip the file and run terraform.exe (note to self: continue from here ltr)
+Unzip the file and run terraform.exe.
+Then add PATH to system environment.
+The complete steps are illustrated well [here](https://www.radishlogic.com/terraform/how-to-install-terraform-in-windows-11/#Download).
+> **ERROR SOLVER** >> If `terraform.exe` does not run for you, follow the instructions [here](https://www.radishlogic.com/terraform/how-to-install-terraform-in-windows-11/)

 ### Get Started on GCP account
 The course uses GCP free version (up to EUR 300 credits with 90 days lifecycle):
 1. Create an account with your Google email ID